Why don't I see my school in the College Salary Report?

 Jobs which require advanced degrees, such as doctors and lawyers, are not present.
 However, those which generally are held by workers with advanced degrees will sometimes appear.
 For example, an MBA is not required to become a chief financial officer, but it is commonly held by workers in this position.
 Additionally, despite the fact that many scientific research positions require a PhD, there is bachelor's-level research done in corporate, government, and industrial settings.

-Relative Commonness: This is the relative commonness for the job within the given bachelor major compared to all workers who hold a bachelor's degree in the U.S. For example, the relative percentage for the job "Industrial Designer" for art majors (bachelor's only) is 1864%, therefore, it is nearly 19 times more likely an art major will hold the job title “Industrial Designer” than the average worker with a bachelor's degree in the U.S.
+Relative Commonness: This is the relative commonness for the job within the given bachelor major compared to all workers who hold a bachelor's degree in the U.S. For example, the relative percentage for the job "Industrial Designer" for art majors (bachelor's only) is 1654 percent, therefore, it is about 16.5 times more likely an art major will hold the job title "Industrial Designer" than the average worker with a bachelor's degree in the U.S.